SEQUELS

 The final episode of this saga 'Return of the King' is to be completed and in the can for cinemas by November 2003.
 Is it likely to be worth the wait?
 Certainly, but equally most would prefer to see this epic now than wait agonizingly for the conclusion of yet another superb piece of film mastery from Peter Jackson.
 Without doubt, again it is certainly this year's must see film for 2002.
 And looks set to break all box office records once again across the globe.

-Cast credits.
-First credits only:-
+credits.
+First

-• Elijah Wood as Frodo Baggins, Ian McKellen as Gandalf, Viggo Mortensen as Aragorn/Strider/The Heir of Gondor, Sean Astin as Samwise 'Sam' Gamgee, Billy Boyd as Peregrin 'Pippin' Took, Liv Tyler as Arwen Undómiel, John Rhys-Davies as Gimli, Dominic Monaghan as Meriadoc 'Merry' Brandybuck, Christopher Lee as Saruman, Miranda Otto as Éowyn and as Shieldmaiden of Rohan, Brad Dourif as Gríma Wormtongue, Orlando Bloom as Legolas Greenleaf, Cate Blanchett as Galadriel, Karl Urban as Éomér and Bernard Hill as Théoden...
+Elijah Wood as Frodo Baggins, Ian McKellen as Gandalf, Viggo Mortensen as Aragorn/Strider/The Heir of Gondor, Sean Astin as Samwise 'Sam' Gamgee, Billy Boyd as Peregrin 'Pippin' Took, Liv Tyler as Arwen Undómiel, John Rhys-Davies as Gimli, Dominic Monaghan as Meriadoc 'Merry' Brandybuck, Christopher Lee as Saruman, Miranda Otto as Éowyn and as Shieldmaiden of Rohan, Brad Dourif as Gríma Wormtongue, Orlando Bloom as Legolas Greenleaf, Cate Blanchett as Galadriel, Karl Urban as Éomér and Bernard Hill

-• Running Time:- 179 mins
+Time:- 179 mins

-• Directed by:- Peter Jackson
+Directed by:-

-Film Review by Dominic Bonner
+Review by Dominic Bonner